venantius/ultra/README.md

 I've written a blog post describing Ultra in greater depth [here](http://blog.venanti.us/ultra).

+Ultra is the rare piece of essentially "finished" software.
+I've ironed out most of the bugs, and don't plan on adding much in the future.
+In other words: it's not unmaintained, it's just done.

 ## Installation

 To install Ultra, just add the following to your `~/.lein/profiles.clj`